JakobJohannesson/aspiratio/readme.md

     - take the first result and save it as the investor_relations_url in the instrument master.
     - valiate that the url contains keywords like "investor" or "ir" to make sure we are on the right page.
     - save it to the instrument master
+    - do it for one intstrument at a time